reframe-hpc/reframe/docs/regression_test_api.rst

 In essence, these builtins exert control over the test creation, and they allow adding and/or modifying certain attributes of the regression test.

 .. note::
-  The built-in types described below can only be used to declare class variables, and they must never be part of any container type.
+  The built-in types described below can only be used to declare class variables and must never be part of any container type.
   Ignoring this restriction will result in undefined behavior.

   .. code::